H3nSte1n/H3nSte1n/README.md

 <h1 align='center'>Hey there :wave:!
 My name is Henry Steinhauer.</h1>

 I'm a passionate software developer and writer on [Medium](https://henrysteinhauer.medium.com/) :pencil2:.
-I love trying out programming languages, frameworks and libraries.
-I am currently working on a CRNN for handwritten text recognition.
-I mainly use Python and Tensorflow for this.
+I love to explore new programming languages, design patterns, and frameworks.
+In my free time, I work on various private development projects and run, climb and read books.

 ## :wrench: Technologies & Tools